How to Play a Bamboo Flute

 Your right hand is placed below the left hand with the back of your palm facing you.
 The first three fingers of your right hand work the bottom three holes.

-Balance the Flute using the thumb and forefinger of your left hand and the thumb and little finger of your right hand.
-When you place the bamboo flute against your lip, this will also aid in holding the Flute.
+Balance the flute using the thumb and forefinger of your left hand and the thumb and little finger of your right hand.
+When you place the bamboo flute against your lip, this will also aid in holding the flute in placs.

 Sounding a Tone on the Bamboo Flute